 A common reaction to these `lectures’ is that they are unlike any my listeners heard in school or college.
 At which I blurt out that, at least in all of India north of the Narbada (the Narmada river), this is the common reaction to anyone saying anything mathematical in any manner.
 The unfortunate fact quite simply is that the “mathematics” which is being taught, learnt and done in our schools, colleges and even universities, is as close to mathematics as Johnny Walker’s “chan-chen chin-chon-chun” is to Chinese!5 The tail constantly wags the dog in these parts, and the baby gets thrown out with the bathwater every day: “mathematics” means monotonously memorizing methods for mindlessly doing the stereotypical questions in that looming examination at the tail-end of the year, and reasoning–-such a waste of precious time!–-finds no place in this inane and often panic-stricken drill.

 Mathematics is all about formulating and trying to reason out solutions of clearly stated logical problems.
 Crosswords, chess or bridge problems, and sudokus qualify–-and some fine mathematics is indeed tied closely to games–-but more attention is rightly paid to logical issues and problems that have arisen from our attempts to understand more basic things like space, time, and motion.
 To my students confused about this word, I always used to say: `proof’ simply means `the reasons why’ and you all know what that means!
 For example, when someone asks “why are you carrying an umbrella?” you go “because it was raining earlier” if that happens to be your reason, it’s that simple!
 You have to do exactly the same, no less no more, that is, just clearly give your reasons in simple everyday language, if you want to fully answer any question in this subject; put another way: there are only `proof questions’ in mathematics, none other!
 Their classification into sums, examples, exercises, problems, propositions, lemmas, theorems and so on, is done in your book only for organizational purposes–-a highlighted theorem is likely to be used again, an exercise probably not–-and does not indicate any basic difference in the way in which their answers have to be penned: the reasons why, that is, a proof, is always a must!
 And neither is this classification a reliable indicator of difficulty: a prominently displayed theorem may be easy to prove without looking at the argument given in the book–-always a wise policy to adopt till a problem has utterly defeated you!–-while a nondescript exercise might have you running around in circles for many days or even weeks.
 Also, I used to repeatedly remind my students: mathematical symbols are convenient abbreviations meant to shorten sentences, not a license to murder them!
 Your argument, whether right or wrong, complete or incomplete, should at least be in grammatically correct sentences.
-Just like a string, say, e.g. et al. \$ etc. @ \% op. cit. i.e., of ordinary abbreviations all by themselves, is gibberish (unless you are writing in some code to a fellow-spy) so is almost certainly that extended string of mathematical symbols without any ordinary words between them which you handed in as your answer (unless you and your teacher are two computers who are communicating with each other using a purely symbolic language).
+Just like a string, say, e.g. et al. katex is not defined etc. @ katex is not defined op. cit. i.e., of ordinary abbreviations all by themselves, is gibberish (unless you are writing in some code to a fellow-spy) so is almost certainly that extended string of mathematical symbols without any ordinary words between them which you handed in as your answer (unless you and your teacher are two computers who are communicating with each other using a purely symbolic language).
 If you can’t read out the full form of what you just wrote as an ordinary grammatically sound sentence, then you need to rewrite it.
 Indeed, in my humble opinion, it is almost always a good policy (especially so for a beginner) to try to use the minimum amount of notation, our mathematics tends to become that much better; anyway, there is certainly no direct correlation between the density per square inch of mathematical symbols and the quality of mathematics!

 On the other hand, I am all for a liberal use of another kind of abbreviation–-a picture speaks a thousand words!–-in teaching, learning and doing mathematics.
 Indeed, via just four motifs and some quickly-drawn related sketches, I’ve conveyed to you, in next to no time and without any jargon, essentially complete proofs of some very famous results of mathematics.6 That I have gone easy on name-dropping was partly because of lack of time, but more out of a fear that you may not confuse the rose with a name, or for that matter a picture, of the rose.
 Such admonishments are no longer necessary if you have grasped the beauty of the patterns of thought, that is, the mathematics evoked by these motifs.
 Why, you are smelling the rose now!
 Your richly deserved reward for the effort that you have put in: mathematics is never a spectator sport, one has to do some mental work of one’s own even to `see’ already-done mathematics.
 Were my motifs merely making statements, they would have demanded much less, but this was not my intention, and non-trivial effort is sometimes needed to understand even some points of an argument which are labelled `obvious’, `clear’ or `trivial’!
 These `trivial’ gaps are inevitable in almost any argument of a readable length, and until and unless these missing steps also become clear to you, you obviously have not grasped the argument.
 Yes, reasoning correctly is the same as redefining things–-if `things’ means finite sets of statements and `redefining’ addition or deletion at each step of a statement which follows trivially from the others–-but mathematics is more: it is the art of redefining things, for example, Euclidean geometry is a never-ending logical thumri7 on just one non self-evident statement, the fifth postulate!
 Here too, a part of the kick, a great part I think, lies in the suddenness with which yet another lovely and unexpected reformulation arises ever so often out of nowhere, as is exemplified by some gems of this art-form that I have chosen to submit for your consideration via these motifs.